JimPeterman/Data_Engineering/documentation/instructions.md

 ### Files:
 _app_: The primary file used by Streamlit to deploy the web app.

-_main summary_: Run this to update the data folder for the web app.
+_main summary_: Run this to update the data folder for the web app (does not update publications).

 _multipage_: This is used by app.py to make multiple pages within Streamlit.